Jelly (song)

 "Jelly" is the sixth analog single by Japanese electronica band Capsule.
 It was released on April 19, 2006, as a single for their seventh album Fruits Clipper.
 "Jelly" was first found as a bonus track on the album L.D.K.
 Lounge Designers Killer if purchased from iTunes.
 An album-mix of "Jelly" and "CrazEEE Skyhopper" were later added to Fruits Clipper, while "Seismic Charge" was available as a remixed bonus track if purchased from iTunes.
+The album edit of "Jelly" was also added to Capsule's 2013 greatest hits album Rewind Best-1 (2012→2006).

 A remixed version of "Jelly" was featured on their album Capsule Rmx.